Anaswara95/GlobalSuperStore-Powerbi-Dashboard/README.md

 - **Tables for Visualizations:** Supporting tables are created to provide detailed information for each visualization.

-- **Interactive Report:** The project culminates in an interactive report that allows stakeholders to explore sales data dynamically
 # Project Structure

 - ***Data:*** Contains the dataset used in the project.